onTheEdgeOfUniverse/resume_ner/README.md

 # Resume-and-CV-Summarization-and-Parsing-with-Spacy-in-Python
 Resume and CV Summarization and Parsing with Spacy in Python

-Download this required file and follw along the video with line by line code explanation.
-YouTube video is available at: https://youtu.be/HJy11kOlgvk

 Data preparation is the most difficult task in this lesson.
 Unless you have large dataset you might not get good result.